+- 1) successfully completed all coursework

+- 2) MA degree awarded

-- 1) successfully completed all coursework - 2) passed the Comprehensive Exam and Annual Assessment for Program Advancement - 3) dissertation concept paper approved by faculty - 4) Completed 1000 hours of practicum
+- 3) passed the Comprehensive Exam and Annual Assessment for Program Advancement

+- 4) dissertation concept paper approved by faculty

+- 5) completed 1000 hours of practicum

 To enroll, students should complete and send the Application for Clinical Training-Only Status form to the Clinical Training Office.
 This application will only be approved if the student's current clinical training placement has been fully documented (including all proposals, training agreements, and current liability insurance).